How the EPA’s Plan for Battery Recycling Could Change the Future

 Battery Recycling Is Imperative to a Sustainable Future

-Currently, millions of batteries are sitting in landfills beneath heaps of trash.
-These batteries contain essential minerals that could be recycled and used to make new batteries.
-Instead, humanity will need to mine for more minerals.
+One of the most pressing issues preventing the full realization of this future is the vast number of batteries that need to be recycled.
+Currently, millions of batteries are sitting in landfills beneath heaps of trash or being stored in closets and drawers.
+These batteries contain essential minerals that could be recycled and used to make new batteries to prevent the need to mine for more minerals.

-The Biden Administration’s Infrastructure Bill Has Helped Pave the Way for Change
+A New Infrastructure Bill Has Helped Pave the Way for Change

 Batteries contain a variety of elements, including: